eric-ud/td-wrapper/README.md

-# td-wrapper: over engineered wrapper for official Teradata SQL Driver for Python
+# td-wrapper: overengineered wrapper for the official Teradata SQL Driver for Python.

 ## What is it?

-**td-wrapper** is a wrapper for much easer ad-hoc querying Teradata.
+**td-wrapper** is a wrapper for much easier ad-hoc querying Teradata.

-**This is project for my own convenience, user discretion is advised.**
+**This is a project for my own convenience; user discretion is advised.**

 ## Features